Epitech-Nantes-Tek3/R-Type/README.md

 The goal of the Epitech R-Type project is to implement a multithreaded server and a graphical client for a game called R-Type, using an engine of our own design.

-Composed of two parts, namely the server and the client both in C++ with the graphic library SFML.
+Composed of two parts, namely the server and the client both in C++ with the graphic library SFML for the client and boost library for the server.

 ## Prerequisites

-To build our R-Type project, you will need CMake 3.17.0 Compiler.
+To build our R-Type project, you will need CMake 3.17.0 Compiler and C++ 20.

 ## Build the program